psadil/auto-volume-comparisons/README.md

 ## Comparison of Volumes Estimated by FreeSurfer and FSL

-This repo holds the manuscript and analyses for *Comparing Automated Subcortical Volume Estimation Methods; Amygdala Volumes Estimated by FSL and FreeSurfer have Low Consistency*.
+This repo holds the manuscript and analyses for *Comparing Automated Subcortical Volume Estimation Methods; Amygdala Volumes Estimated by FSL and FreeSurfer Have Poor Consistency*.
+A preprint is available on biorxiv: https://doi.org/10.1101/2024.03.07.583900.

 ## Reproducing Analyses